Which of the following is subtracted from gross sales to calculat... | Study Prep in Pearson+

 Understand the concept of gross sales: Gross sales represent the total revenue generated from sales before any deductions.

-Learn about net sales: Net sales are calculated by subtracting specific deductions from gross sales, such as sales returns, allowances, and discounts.
+Learn about net sales: Net sales are calculated by subtracting specific deductions from gross sales.
+These deductions typically include sales returns, allowances, and discounts.

-Identify the deductions: Sales returns and allowances are amounts deducted from gross sales to account for returned goods or price adjustments due to defects or other issues.

-Clarify why other options are incorrect: Operating expenses, interest expense, and cost of goods sold are not subtracted from gross sales to calculate net sales.
-These are accounted for in other sections of the income statement.
+Clarify why other options are incorrect: Interest expense, cost of goods sold, and operating expenses are not subtracted from gross sales to calculate net sales.
+These items are accounted for later in the income statement under different categories.

 Apply the formula for net sales: Net Sales = Gross Sales - Sales Returns and Allowances - Discounts (if applicable).